-- 1. Use PVC pipes for the water discharge pipes.
+- Use PVC pipes for the water discharge pipes.
 Based on the installation scenario, users can purchase the appropriate piping length from a sales agent, local after-sales service center, or local market.
-The piping length should be at least the same length as the body of the unit. - 2.
-Insert the water discharge pipe into the end of the water suction connecting pipe of the unit body, and use the ring clamp (accessory) to clamp the water discharge pipes with the insulation casing for the water outlet piping securely. - 3.
-Use the insulation casing for water discharge piping (accessory) to bundle the water suction and discharge pipes of the indoor unit (especially the indoor portion), and use the tie for the water discharge piping (accessory) to bind them firmly to make sure air does not enter and condense. - 4.
-In order to prevent the back-flow of water into the interior of the air conditioner when the operation stops, the water discharge pipe should slope downwards towards the outside (drainage side) at a slope of more than 1/100.
+The piping length should be at least the same length as the body of the unit. - Insert the water discharge pipe into the end of the water suction connecting pipe of the unit body, and use the ring clamp (accessory) to clamp the water discharge pipes with the insulation casing for the water outlet piping securely. - 3.
+Use the insulation casing for water discharge piping (accessory) to bundle the water suction and discharge pipes of the indoor unit (especially the indoor portion), and use the tie for the water discharge piping (accessory) to bind them firmly to make sure air does not enter and condense.
+See Figure 5.1

+- 4. In order to prevent the back-flow of water into the interior of the air conditioner when the operation stops, the water discharge pipe should slope downwards towards the outside (drainage side) at a slope of more than 1/100.
 Make sure that the water discharge pipe does not swell or store water; otherwise, it will cause strange noises.
-See Figure 5.1. - 5.
+See Figure 5.2. - 5.
 When connecting the water discharge piping, do not use force to pull the pipes to prevent the water suction pipe connections from coming loose.
 At the same time, set a supporting point at every 0.8~1 m to prevent the water discharge pipes from bending.
-See Figure 5.1.
+See Figure 5.2.

-- 6. When connecting to a long water discharge pipe, the connections must be covered with the insulation casing to prevent the long pipe from coming loose. - 7.
-Install the water discharge pipes as shown in Figure 5.2a (without a water pump) and Figure 5.2b (with a water pump).
+- When connecting to a long water discharge pipe, the connections must be covered with the insulation casing to prevent the long pipe from coming loose. - Install the water discharge pipes as shown in Figure 5.3 or Figure 5.4.
 The water discharge piping outlet should not be higher than the water discharge height, ensuring a downward slope of more than 1/100.